 Values are taught as knowledge and skills encapsulated in the CCE learning outcomes.
 Values are caught when students experience and witness values enacted in different learning platforms.

 - Life experiences as a context for learning

-The teaching and learning of CCE focuses on using students’ as well as teachers’ life experiences to form the context for learning, so that students can better retain the knowledge, skills and values taught to them.
+The teaching and learning of CCE focus on using students’ as well as teachers’ life experiences to form the context for learning, so that students can better retain the knowledge, skills and values taught to them.